fmarino-ipzs/eid-it-wallet-docs/docs/en/relying-party-endpoint.rst

 Erasure Response
 ~~~~~~~~~~~~~~~~~~~~~~
-If the deletion of all attributes bound to the User have been successful Erasure Response MUST return a 204 HTTP status code.
+If the deletion of all attributes bound to the User have been successful, the Erasure Response MUST return a 204 HTTP status code.

 If instead the attributes deletion procedure fails due any circumstances, the Relying Party MUST return an error response with ``application/json`` as the content type and MUST include the following parameters: